madebykind/madebykind-v3/content/work/jackson-crane.md

   growth over the next 5 years.
 key_stat:
 description: Bringing focus to a sustainable architecture and interior design practice.
-summary: ""
+summary:
 services:
   - strategy
 topics:
-  - Research and analysis
+  - research and analysis
 ---

 > “Our mission is to create sustainable, environmentally conscious and high performing architectural and interior design for like-minded, progressive clients and to exceed expectations on each project”